wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.14 =
+* Updated the flash to TFU 2.14
+* Added Master mode support - This means that each user gets his own directory automatically.
+* Added chmod for creating directories.

 = 2.13.1 =
 * Updated the flash to TFU 2.13
 * ini_set removed because so server do not allow this.